Meningitis

 What is the CSUSM requirement for meningococcal vaccination?

-• Meningococcal Conjugate (MenACWY) immunization, administered within the last four years, is required for all first-time CSUSM residential students (living in university or affiliated housing) who are 21 years or younger.
-Records of up-to-date immunization must be submitted prior to move-in.
+- Meningococcal Conjugate (MenACWY) immunization is strongly recommended, but not required, for all CSUSM students who are 21 years or younger.
 Please visit the CSUSM Immunization Requirement page for a list of all mandatory vaccines.

 How effective is the meningococcal meningitis vaccine?